 In part 1 of the interview our PR expert Vilma Bosticco we talked about current trends and influences on PR practices in Italy.
-Part 2 deals with general regional differences and special requirements for PR in Italy.* The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.
+Part 2 deals with general regional differences and special requirements for international PR in Italy.* The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.

 1. Are there PR practices in which you think your region differs from PR in other part of the world?